-There’s a difference in places like there’s a difference in screams.
+There’s a difference in screams.
 Trust me.
-When you’ve got your victim in the right place, the scream they make will reward you — in a good way!
-I know great screams when I hear them — and I’ve tried many places to get the perfect one from every victim.
+When you’ve got the right victim in the right place, the scream they make will reward you in ways you’ve yet to find!
+I know great screams when I hear them — and I’ve tried many ways to get them.
+It’s about creative pairing.

-The trunk of my car used to be my favourite spot to hear a scream — but I was young and dumb — frankly, I’d never tried anywhere else.
-(How was I to know?)
-And I wasn’t such an aural connoisseur back then.
+The trunk of my car used to be my favourite spot to hear a scream — but I was young and dumb — frankly, I’d never tried anywhere else to know the difference.
+I wasn’t such an aural connoisseur back then and childish arrogance kept my mind closed.
 The business of concealing the attack was way more important.
-I’d stuff a thick sock in their mouth right away.
-Duct tape maintained the silence so I never knew what I was missing.
+I’d stuff a thick sock in their mouths while looking over my shoulder.
+I never knew what I was missing.

 One day, I took someone under a bridge.
-I hadn’t planned the encounter — and it was a real struggle getting the victim back to the car.
-My sock, tape and trunk felt like they were a million miles away.
-The bitch screamed many times and then I was surprised by what I heard.
-There were echoes.
-That sound aroused me in ways too devious to describe — totally surprising.
-It had a lot to do with the bridge.
-Those large concrete surfaces produced a sound bounce that elongated the scream.
-It was absolutely beautiful and I couldn’t get the sensation out of my mind.
+I hadn’t planned the encounter — and it was a struggle getting the victim back to the car.
+My sock, gaffa tape and trunk felt like they were a million miles away.
+The bitch screamed many times and then I was surprised by what I heard while dragging her back to my car.
+There were strange echoes all around me.
+That sound aroused me — totally surprising.
+Of course, it had a lot to do with the bridge.
+Those large concrete surfaces produced a sound bounce that elongated the scream and multiplied it.
+It was absolutely beautiful.
+I couldn’t get the sensation out of my mind.
 It got me thinking: Are there better places to hear a blood-curdling scream than the trunk of my car or under a random bridge?

 After thirty years of experience, I feel it’s the right time to share with you my top five favourite screamy places of all.

 - Two inches underwater.
-It’s a bubbly scream, not as loud but it has a very interesting effect.
-It’d be for those who’d like to be more creative with their kills.
+It’s a bubbly kind of scream, not as loud but the effect is interesting.
+It’s for those water bunnies who’d like to be more creative with their kills.

-- In an empty bucket.
-Pop a large bucket over the victim’s head and then listen to how the scream drops.
-That’s because the victim’s ears get the sound first and it’s bloody painful.
-Alternatively, if they keep screaming at the top of their lungs, watch their body flinch at the pain they cause themselves.
+- An empty bucket.
+Pop a large bucket over the victim’s head and then listen to how the scream level drops.
+That’s because the victim’s ears are the first ones to get the sound.
+It’s bloody painful.
+Watch their body flinch at the pain they cause themselves.
 It’s a wonderfully masochistic type of scream.

 - A Cathedral.
 Oh my God, this is it.
 This is where it all happens — so stirring.
 It’s the most heavenly way to experience screams.
-It just rings and rings forever.
-Imagine a demon raping an angel — that’s the sound you’d get.
-Forget about finding a bridge.
+It just rings on forever.
+Imagine a demon twisting the arm of an angel and then shoving it up their butt — that’s the sound you’d get.
+Forget about the bridge scenario.
 Go straight to Church and wallow in the surround sound of a scream delivered in a Holy Cathedral.

 What about inverting the victim on a vertical turntable in the middle of Nowhere Desert and then fixing a bucket to its head?
 If the turntable rotates automatically by way of a small motor, you can sit back and listen to the ever-changing pitch as they go from right side up to upside down and back again.
 You can have fun finding ways to keep them screaming while figuring out what causes the pitch to change.